Khamtai Siphandone: Family and personal life

 Siphandone was married to Thongvanh Siphandone.
 His son Sonexay joined the LPRP Politburo in 2016 and became Prime Minister of Laos in 2022.
-His daughter Viengthong currently serves as President of the State Audit Organization.
+His daughter Viengthong currently serves as Vice President of Lao PDR since March 2026.

 On 8 February 2024, he turned 100, and was sent congratulatory messages by General Secretary of the Communist Party of Vietnam Nguyễn Phú Trọng and President of Vietnam Võ Văn Thưởng.
 The Vietnamese ambassador to Laos Nguyen Ba Hung presented a birthday gift to Siphandone to his son Sonexay.

 Death and funeral

 Siphandone died in his residence in Vientiane, on 2 April 2025, at the age of 101.
 The Laotian government declared a period of mourning lasting from 3 to 7 April.
-General Secretary of the Communist Party of Vietnam Tô Lâm, Prime Minister of Vietnam Phạm Minh Chính, General Secretary of the Chinese Communist Party Xi Jinping, Prime Minister of Thailand Paetongtarn Shinawatra, King of Thailand Maha Vajiralongkorn and Queen of Thailand Suthida, Prime Minister of Japan Shigeru Ishiba, President of Russia Vladimir Putin, General Secretary of the Workers' Party of Korea Kim Jong Un, President of Cuba Miguel Díaz-Canel, Prime Minister of Singapore Lawrence Wong and President of Singapore Tharman Shanmugaratnam, President of Belarus Alexander Lukashenko and Prime Minister of Cambodia Hun Manet issued messages of condolences upon Siphandone's death.
-On 3 April, Lâm led a high-ranking Vietnamese delegation to Vientiane to pay respects to Siphandone.
+On 3 April, Vietnamese general secretary Lâm led a high-ranking Vietnamese delegation to Vientiane to pay respects to Siphandone.
 Vietnam announced a period of mourning for two days starting on 4 April.
 Cuba also announced a period of mourning for one day from 5 April.

 Siphandone was granted a state funeral at the That Luang esplanade in Vientiane on 7 April 2025.